derlidio/EZAppMaker/README.md

 	}
 }
 ```
-5. Change your MauiProgram.cs following the example below.
+5. Chang    e your MauiProgram.cs following the example below.
 You'll notice that there are several
 font files being added.
 You may have to download the extra fonts and place them at the `/Resources/Fonts`
 folder of your app's project.
 Tip: [EZTemplate](https://github.com/derlidio/EZTemplate) has all those fonts.
 ```csharp